JJ/granada-off/text/water.md

 	A blind man in Granada

 It would be also a real pity if you did not have the pleasure of tasting tap water in Granada.
-And that is something I have found rather late in life.
-Many people prefer the water they have palated in their hometown.
+And this fact is something I have found rather late in life.
+Many people prefer the water they have palated in their hometown, the place where they were born.
 But in Úbeda, were I was born and raised, water carried so much lime that taps had to be routinely cleansed and showers dug out of the calcareous agglomeration they carried.
 Even so, it was not like I was getting out of Úbeda and saying, every time I drank a glass of water, "Hey, this is the stuff".

-That happens to me when I get out of Granada.
+But that is exactly what happens to me when I get out of Granada.
 Really.
 The first time you stop at a roadside café, two hours into foreign territory, and, it is all "what the hell, they call *this* water?".

 >Except in Vienna.
 They have wonderful tap water there.
 So wonderful
 >that they created a monument to it right in front of the monument to
 >the soviet soldier that they wanted to hide.
 But that is a completely
 >different story.
+They also have excellent tap water in Iceland, if you let it flow for a good while after having used hot water and the sulphur smell and taste that goes with it.

 Tap water, everywhere in and around Granada, is really good.
 It is cool and fresh and does not have the usual tang of chemicals used in